-Cyber-security is a growing issue across the world, however increasing concerns are being directed at ports, as they are a hub for multiple transport operations.
+Cyber-security is a growing issue globally; however, increasing concerns are being directed at ports, as they are a hub for multiple transport operations.
 Ransomware has shown its potential effects in recent events, infecting logistic infrastructure at Maersk and United States of America oil pipelines.
-As a part of a European Union Project called Cyber-MAR, researchers have been given data from several ports on the cyber-environment of their facilities.
-The main goal is to raise awareness of cyber-risks in ports and potential mitigations with the novel application of a dynamic risk assessment tool (Maritine Cyber Risk Assessment or MaCRA) to ports.
+As a part of a European Union Project called Cyber-MAR, researchers have been given data from several ports on their facilities' cyber-environment.
+The main goal is to raise awareness of cyber-risks in ports and potential mitigations with the novel application of a dynamic risk assessment tool (Maritime Cyber Risk Assessment or MaCRA) to ports.
 MaCRA methodology uses a dynamic risk model to analyse maritime risks specifically, as cyber-attacks on ships and at the ports can have hard implications in both the cyber and real world.
 This paper uses generalised port data to create a preliminary, conceptual cyber risk assessment of ports, to raise awareness by building general risk profiles without revealing real port vulnerabilities.
 From this risk assessment, the authors expect to find several high-level cyber-risks that ports may need to address, as well as some scenarios that could increase or decrease those risks.
-The limitation of this research is the availability of data, which is somewhat mitigated by Cyber-MAR port partners.
+This research's limitation is the availability of data, which is somewhat mitigated by Cyber-MAR port partners.
 The main goal is to raise awareness of cyber-risks in ports and potential mitigation measures with the novel application of a dynamic risk assessment tool (MaCRA) to ports.
 This also provides a basis for further research in Cyber-MAR, as the authors will be using simulation and more real-world data to enhance the findings in this conceptual paper.